Additional Milwaukee Admirals Info

 Milwaukee Admirals Seating Area By Section

-The Milwaukee Admirals play their home games in the Bradley Center.
+The Milwaukee Admirals play their home games in downtown Milwaukee.
 The Admirals have a very unique and well designed seating chart that is creative as well as organized, which speaks well to the organization’s structure.
 Down right on the ice is the Admirals Quarters.
 Be careful if you sit here, you are so close to the action you can hear the players grunting as they get slammed into the boards.

 Right above that is Shipmate’s Row, which is an ideal are to view a hockey game from.
 The general seating is split into two parts and four sections.
 Sections 200 through 203, 211 through 217, 225, 226, and 227 are the Mid-Deck sections.
 These sections are located on the East and West sides of the building.
 Sections 204 – 210 218, 219, 220 through 224 are the “Stern and Bow” sections.
 These seating areas are located on the North and South ends of the building.

 Currently, the Milwaukee Admirals are affiliated with the NHL’s Nashville Predators.
 Due to that affiliation, the Admirals play all of their games against other NHL affiliates.
 The Admirals next home game is coming up on December 20th against the San Antonio Rampage who are affiliated with the Florida Panthers.
 After two road games the Admirals come back home for a pair of home games on consecutive days.
 The first of these two games is against Grand Rapids Griffins.
 The Griffins are affiliated with the Detroit Red Wings, perhaps the NHL’s most recognized franchise.
 That game is set to begin at 7 p.m. central time.
 The second of these back-to-back home games is against the Rockford Icehogs who are affiliated with the defending Stanley Cup champions, the Chicago Blackhawks.